PowerShellMafia/PowerSploit/README.md

 Strips comments and extra whitespace from a script.

-## .\PETools
+## PETools

-**A PowerShell module used to parse/manipulate Windows portable executables**
+**Parse/manipulate Windows portable executables.**

 #### `Get-PEHeader`

-Get-PEHeader is an in-memory and on-disk PE parsing utility.
+An in-memory and on-disk PE parsing utility.

 #### `Get-PEArchitecture`

-Get-PEArchitecture returns the architecture for which an executable was compiled.
+Returns the architecture for which an executable was compiled.

 #### `Get-DllLoadPath`

-Get-DllLoadPath returns the path from which Windows will load a Dll for the given executable.
+Returns the path from which Windows will load a Dll for the given executable.

-## .\ReverseEngineering
+## ReverseEngineering

-**Tools to aid in reverse engineering**
+**Tools to aid in reverse engineering.**

 #### `Get-PEB`